daavelar/faker-json/CONTRIBUTING.md

-Of course, I can provide instructions in English for anyone who wants to contribute via GitHub.
-Here are the steps:

 1. **Fork the Repository**: First, you need to fork the repository.
 This creates a copy of the repository in your GitHub account.
 You can do this by clicking on the "Fork" button in the top right corner of the repository page.

 2. **Clone the Repository**: After forking, you need to clone the repository to your local machine.
 You can do this using the `git clone` command.
 For example: